kufre-okon/NgStartUp/README.md/README.md

 # NgStartUp
 Angular frontend startup app with basic user authentication suitable for kick-starting a new project.
-It uses angular material design in addition to bootstrap.
+It uses metronic theme, angular material design in addition to bootstrap.

 The default backend is StartUpApi - build on ASP.NET core 1.1